Tsun0193/ML-MovieGenre/README.md

-# Poro 2.0: Title-only Sentiment Analysis
+# Poro 2.1: Title-only Sentiment Analysis

 ## Introduction
 A simple title-only sentiment analysis model using a distilled version of BERT model.
-The model is trained on the MovieLens1M dataset and achieves a multi-label F1 score of 0.2733 on macro-average and 0.4443 on micro-average.
+The model is trained on the MovieLens1M dataset.

 ## Authors
 - Duy Dang - <dduy193.cs@gmail.com>